nigini/stako/privacy.md

 This Log Data may include information such as your computer's Internet Protocol ("IP") address, browser type, browser version, the pages of our Services and Studied Websites that you visit, the time and date of your visit, the time spent on those pages and other interactions and statistics.

-In addition, we may use third party services such as Google Analytics that collect, monitor and analyze the aggregate visitors' activity.
+In addition, we may use third-party services such as Google Analytics that collect, monitor, and analyze the aggregate visitors' activity.

 ### Cookies